musegros/operatingsystems/proj02/README.txt

 Project 2
 6 March 2020

-Project 2: Modify a Linux kernel to reduce the size of its image and the modules folder.
+Project 2: Modify a Linux kernel to reduce the size of its image and the modules folder while remaining bootable.

 10 items removed from kernel